meslubi2021/meslubi2021/README.md

 meslubi2021/meslubi2021 is a ✨ private ✨ repository because the `README.md` file (this one) appears in your GitHub profile.
 # GitHub Codespaces ♥️ Jupyter Notebooks

 Welcome to your shiny new codespace!
-We've got everything fired up and running for you to explore Python .
+We've got everything fired up and running for me .

 You've got a blank canvas to work on from a git perspective as well.
 There's a single initial commit with what you're seeing right now - where you go from here is up to you!